-Internet is great but dangerous, very dangerous.
-It’s a hotbed for many bad things, such as identification theft, phishing scam, malicious threads, viruses, bullying, pornography, and etc. etc..
-Parental Control is a must-have technology every parents should be using to safeguard their kids’ behavior online, but it’s never easy and effective.
+The Internet is great but dangerous, very dangerous.
+It’s a hotbed for many bad things, such as identity theft, the phishing scam, malicious threats, viruses, bullying, pornography, and etc. etc..
+Parental Control is a must-have technology every parent should use to safeguard their kids’ behavior online, but it’s never easy and effective.

 What’s better is that there is a little free portable Windows client tool called DNS Angel that makes all these changes as simple as just one mouse click.
 It integrates 3 such DNS services that provide the safest content to us, OpenDNS FamilyShield, Norton, and MetaCert DNS, into the program, and switch between them with a simple click.